geosolutions-it/MapStore2/docs/user-guide/share.md

 <img src="../img/share/social.jpg" class="ms-docimage"  style="max-width:400px;"/>

 From here it is possible to share the Resource in Facebook, Twitter and Likedin.
-Also in this case, only opening the window from the maps [Burger Menu](menu-bar.md#burger-menu) the user can add the bbox param.
+Also in this case, only opening the window from the maps [Burger Menu](menu-bar.md#burger-menu) the user can add the bbox and center and zoom param.

 ## Embed